This Artichoke Salad is full of flavor, is super easy, and, best of all, you'll have it whipped up in 10 minutes!

 - 10 black olives deseeded and halved

-- fresh ground pepper and salt to taste
+- ¼ teaspoon fresh ground pepper

 - ¼ cup extra virgin olive oil

 - 2 tablespoons white wine vinegar